CharlesCreativeContent/argo-agents/README.md

 - **Reduced Complexity:** Simplify cluster management through a single platform, reducing the learning curve and operational overhead.

 ## How to Install and Use Akuity Agents on Amazon EKS
-> [!WARNING]
-> During EKS add-on installation, images must be pulled only from the EKS repository.
-This can’t be changed by the user.

 ### Prerequisites: